skunpoj/ai/README.md

      ```

 With these set, the backend will prefer Vertex AI Gemini for per-segment transcription and fall back to Google consumer `google-generativeai` only if `GEMINI_API_KEY` is set and Vertex isn’t configured.

+### Provider troubleshooting and setup

+Google Cloud Speech-to-Text
+- Ensure `GOOGLE_APPLICATION_CREDENTIALS_JSON` is set to the full JSON content of the service account key (the app writes it to a temp file).
+- Confirm project and key are valid; UI logs masked auth status to console.

+Gemini (API)
+- Set `GEMINI_API_KEY` to enable the consumer Gemini API model.
+- If not set, the app skips Gemini API, and only Vertex/Google run.

+Vertex Gemini
+- Set `GOOGLE_CLOUD_PROJECT` and optionally `GOOGLE_CLOUD_LOCATION` (defaults to `us-central1`).
+- Requires service account with Vertex permissions; the project id is inferred from the service account if not set.

+AWS Transcribe (planned)
+- Set `AWS_TRANSCRIBE_ENABLED=true` to show the AWS column (scaffold only).
+- For full integration: configure S3 bucket and IAM, then implement segment upload + StartTranscriptionJob or streaming in `server/services/aws_transcribe.py` and dispatch in `server/ws.py` (already scaffolded).